 - Accreditation of the program.
 What type of licenses and certifications does the program have, and what type of credentials do the staff have?
 Look for facilities that are licensed by state agencies and have doctors on call, licensed nurses on staff and clinically licensed therapists or social workers.

 - Location.
 For some people, seeking treatment in a location far away from their own home (or even out of state) is a good idea.
 They may want to put distance between themselves and the lifestyle or social circles that led to their addiction.
-For other people, it’s important to find a treatment option as close to home as possible because they may want to involve their family or loved ones in therapy or treatment decisions.
+For other people, it’s important to find a treatment facility as close to home as possible because they may want to involve their family or loved ones in therapy or treatment decisions.

 - Detox treatment.
-Ask about medically assisted detox and whether it’s included.
+Ask about medically assisted detoxification and whether it’s included.
 This is especially important if you’re addicted to drugs known for severe withdrawal symptoms, such as heroin.
 When you speak with admissions staff at potential rehabs, they may be able to help you understand if detox is the right choice for you.

 - Specialties or focus.
 Does the facility have experience or specialize in treating conditions that are relevant to your needs?
 If you’re dealing with alcohol addiction but the program concentrates solely on drugs, it might not be quite right for you.
 The same is true if you have a co-occurring mental health diagnosis and the rehab program doesn’t treat secondary diagnoses.